zekusmaximus/VA_MANUSCRIPT/scenes/ch09-sc02-global-currents.md

-﻿---
+---
 chapter: 9
 scene: 2
 chapter_title: "GLOBAL CURRENTS"
 chapter_slug: global-currents
-title: "Variance Chorus: Template Uptake"
+title: "Variance Chorus: Template Uptake (Curated)"
 slug: ch09-sc02-global-currents
 order: 2
 prev: ch09-sc01-global-currents
 next: ch09-sc03-global-currents
-word_count: 1057
+word_count: 0
-reading_time_min: 5
+reading_time_min: 0
-est_tokens: 1374
+est_tokens: 0
 id: "6eccca3d-ddb2-438f-aacf-133f81eb5782"
 ---

-The template crossed ocean faster than policy: NIA‑HANDS‑FORWARD in a hand‑drawn card, and the Variance Chorus (v0.9) that said you could hold a garden steady with three bodies, salt, and time.
+The template moved faster than policy: NIA‑HANDS‑FORWARD on a hand‑drawn card; Variance Chorus (v0.9) that said three bodies, salt, and time could hold a garden steady.
-      In Tokyo’s lower tide rooms, a tide‑reader counted three‑on, two‑off while a Wind Tribe runner scrubbed hands with saltwater and a child pressed both palms to rail.
-The shawl warmed; the vent listened; the buffer took a breath into cloth and gave it back to a drafty stairwell.
-      “Leader sits if wounded,” the runner read off the margin in Nia’s handwriting, then sat without apology when her knee complained.
-No one called it weakness.
-The cadence held.
-      Across the ridge, Zara’s people added a stanza—five‑beat windows for altitude air—and sent the amendment back with a note in weather: your storms are not our storms; your rules are welcome here if they make room for ours.
+      Tokyo tide room: three‑on, two‑off; leader sits if wounded; shawl warms; vent listens; buffer breathes into cloth and back to stairwell.
+The cadence holds because hands do.
+      Wind Tribe addendum from altitude: five‑beat windows for storm air.
+Note in weather: your storms aren’t ours; adopt if true; amend if not.
-      Elena snapped a photo of a ledger page with knot code copied in charcoal and sent it to the Ch6 template repository.
-“Proof,” she said.
-“For the people who need ink to believe breath.”
+      Elena filed a ledger page with knot code in charcoal to the Ch6 template repo—proof for people who need ink to believe breath.
-      Nia watched the clips through gritted relief and marked two adjustments into the doc: widen ±0.3 seconds when ambient is below 18°C; if bio‑layer mislabels listening as fault, hide the metronome in housekeeping for ≤ 60 seconds and never twice in an hour.
+      Nia edited v0.9: widen ±0.3s when ambient < 18°C; if bio‑layer mislabels listening as fault, hide the metronome in housekeeping ≤ 60s/hr, never twice in an hour.
+“Teach the memory,” she told Amara.
+“They don’t need the why to save the breath.”

-      “They don’t need to know why it works,” she told Amara.
-“Only how to catch the breath until the system remembers.”
+A courier from the Wind Tribe sent a photo of a child’s wrist with a string tied in five small knots.
+“Windows for storms,” the caption said.
+“We remember even when the boards forget.”
+In the clip that followed, the elder who tied it showed a teenager how to listen for the gust between gusts.
+“Leave a place for wind to go,” she said, and the teenager nodded with the concentration of someone being handed a name.

+In Tokyo, the tide-reader laughed when the metronome on a borrowed tablet froze and then rebooted into apology.
+“We don’t need your perfect clock,” she told it.
+“We have a wall.”
+She tapped the vent with two fingers—three, two—and the boy beside her matched her without looking up from the tea he was pouring for a patient.

+Elena’s inbox filled with small proofs: a page torn from a maintenance log repurposed as a watcher’s ledger; a photograph of a shawl that had been patched so many times its story looked like topography; a note from housekeeping that said simply: we can do this without being told we are heroes.

+Nia watched as her handwriting—leader sits if wounded—traveled farther than she had.
+For a beat she let the pride land and then she made it smaller so it would not get in the way of work.
+“Version one point zero will have examples,” she said aloud.
+“Not just rules.
+Boxes for numbers, space for human notes.”
+She added a line to the template: write what the room taught you so the next hands can learn faster than you did.

+Amara added a caution beneath that in a script the board would recognize: do not chase smooth lines; chasing increases risk of node burn with no gain in care.
+Ravi appended a small chart: probability of complaint drop versus drift tolerance, with a messy circle around the sweet spot that had more to do with tea and blankets than with math.

+By the time the packet reached the coastal clinics, someone had already translated the guardrails into a language that used fewer numbers and more verbs.
+Sit.
+Breathe.
+Switch.
+Tie.
+Log.
+The verbs would carry when the tablets died or the power did its sulking trick.

+“Send the five-beat guidance to High Garden and mark it urgent,” Nia said.
+“And put a line in the repo for people to ask questions without shame.”
+Elena typed: question box—no penalty for not knowing yet—and pinned it to the top.